anuket-project/RA2/doc/ref_arch/kubernetes/chapters/chapter06.rst

 Virtualization requirements.

-Functest CNF offers 2 test cases which automatically onboard and test :cite:p:`clearwater-ims` via kubectl and Helm.
-It’s worth mentioning that this CNF is covered by the upstream tests (see :cite:p:`clearwater-live-test`).
+Functest CNF offers 2 test cases which automatically onboard and test Clearwater IMS :cite:p:`clearwater-ims` via kubectl and Helm.
+It’s worth mentioning that this CNF is covered by the upstream tests (see clearwater-live-test :cite:p:`clearwater-live-test`).

 The following software versions are considered to verify Kubernetes v1.29 (latest stable release) selected by Anuket: